 Before any particular spectrum is analyzed, we transform the intensities by sorting the peaks in ascending order by intensity and calculating, for that peak, the fraction of peaks that are less than or equal to that intensity.
 We use these fractional representations of peak intensities to train the Riptide dynamic Bayesian networks.
 Thus, in a hypothetical spectrum with 10 peaks, the peak with the highest intensity would be assigned a normalized rank of 1.00, and the peak with the lowest intensity would be assigned a normalized rank of 0.10.
-This intensity transformation is similar to the relative rank value used in (Wan and Chen, 2005) and reduces the effect of variations in dynamic range and noise.
+This intensity transformation is similar to the relative rank value used in (5) and reduces the effect of variations in dynamic range and noise.

-3.2 Training dataset
+3.2 Training data set

-To generate the MS/MS data, an aqueous soluble protein sample from Escherichia coli lysate was reduced, carbamidomethylated and digested with trypsin in the presence of an acid-labile detergent (RapiGest, Waters Corp., Milford, MA).
-The resulting peptides were analyzed by μ LC-MS/MS using the multi-dimensional protein identification technology (Washburn et al., 2001) on a ThermoFinnigan Orbitrap LTQ mass spectrometer, yielding a total of 112 329 spectra.
+To generate the MS/MS data, an aqueous soluble protein sample from E. coli lysate was reduced, carbamidomethylated and digested with trypsin in the presence of an acid-labile detergent (RapiGest, Waters Corp).
+The resulting peptides were analyzed by μ LC-MS/MS using the multi-dimensional protein identification technology technology (20) on a ThermoFinnigan Orbitrap LTQ mass spectrometer, yielding a total of 112,329 spectra.

 We wanted to avoid learning spurious relationships from PSMs with MS/MS spectra that contained heterogeneous populations of peptides.
-To select spectra from homogeneous populations of peptides, we used the isotope detection algorithm HardKlör (Hoopmann et al., 2007).
-We included MS/MS spectra that had an associated MS spectrum with only one isotope distribution within a window of 3 m/z of the precursor ion over three out of four MS spectra, yielding a total of 51179 MS/MS spectra.
+To select spectra from homogenous populations of peptides, we used the isotope detection algorithm HardKlör (21).
+We included MS/MS spectra that had an associated MS spectrum with only one isotope distribution within a window of 3 m/z of the precursor ion over three out of four MS spectra, yielding a total of 51,179 MS/MS spectra.

-The spectra were searched against the E.coli protein sequence database using several algorithms to mitigate the bias resulting from any one algorithm or algorithm class: SEQUEST (Eng et al., 1994; Yates et al., 1995), OMMSA (Geer et al., 2004), ProbID (Zhang et al., 2002), PepNovo (Frank and Pevzner, 2005), Lutefisk (Taylor and Johnson, 1997), Inspect (Tanner et al., 2005) and GutenTag (Tabb et al., 2003).
+The spectra were searched against the E. coli protein sequence database using several algorithms to mitigate the bias resulting from any one algorithm or algorithm class: SEQUEST (7; 22), OMMSA (23), ProbID (24), PepNovo(25), Lutefi sk (26), Inspect (27) and GutenTag (28).
 These algorithms were chosen to represent the diversity of existing MS/MS analysis software and according to source code and executable availability.
 Parameters for each algorithm were set as appropriate to search all peptides (regardless of enzyme specificity) with a precursor mass tolerance of +/-2.5 Da.
 PSMs from each algorithm were accepted if they met the following criteria: a minimum length of six amino acids, a charge of +2, fully tryptic (ending in K or R) with no missed cleavages.
 The algorithms GutenTag and SEQUEST had additional filters of a minimum DeltCN of 0.20 and 0.10, respectively.
 Many of the algorithms return multiple PSMs for a particular spectrum; in these cases, the top PSM (according to the primary scoring method for that algorithm) that matched the above criteria was selected as the PSM for that algorithm and spectrum.
-The FDR for each algorithm was estimated by searching the spectra against a randomly shuffled sequence database, consisting of randomly generated proteins with the same amino acid frequencies and length distribution as the original sequence database.
-PSMs are sorted by the primary scoring metric, and the FDR at a given primary scoring threshold is equal to the number of identifications to the shuffled database divided by the number of identifications to the real database above that threshold.
-The handful of short peptides that occurred in both the real and shuffled sequence databases were ignored for the purpose of calculating FDR.
+The false discovery rate (FDR) for each algorithm was estimated by searching the spectra against a randomly shuffed sequence database, consisting of randomly generated proteins with the same amino acid frequencies and length distribution as the original sequence database.
+PSMs are sorted by the primary scoring metric, and the FDR at a given primary scoring threshold is equal to the number of identifi cations to the shuffed database divided by the number of identifi cations to the real database above that threshold.
+The handful of short peptides that occurred in both the real and shuffed sequence databases were ignored for the purpose of calculating FDR.
 Thresholds for accepting PSMs generated by each algorithm were set consistent with an FDR of 1%.